- Major and Minor

 The following upcoming courses include a substantial focus on issues of race and the intersection of race and religion.

-REL 66 Women, Religion, and Social Change in Africa (identical to AAAS 42 and WGSS 44.03)
+REL 66 Women, Religion, and Social Change in Africa (Identical to AAAS 42 and WGSS 44.03)

 This introductory, multidisciplinary course examines women's religions ideas, beliefs, concerns, actions, rituals and socio-cultural experiences in African societies and cultures from a comparative, historical and gender perspective.
 We will look at women's experiences of social change in African religions, the encounter with Islam, slavery, Christianity, and colonialism.
 We will analyze the articulations of economic and political power or lack of power in religious ideas as we ask questions such as: What are the different antecedents and circumstances in which women exercise or are denied agency, leadership, power and happiness in their communities?
 Texts will include nonfiction, fiction, and film narratives.
+Open to all students.

 This introductory course invites students to "get religion" as a historical and lived reality in the modern world by engaging religious belief, belonging, and behavior in the unfolding spiritual landscape of the Atlantic world, from the beginning of colonial encounters to the present era.
 Exploring how individuals, families, and groups of people "get religion" under free, un-free, and secretive conditions, students will examine key historical episodes of modern religious encounter, embrace, and exchange.

 REL 7.09 Living with the Dead: Religion and Spirituality in American History